050. Goodbye Sailor - Written by Andrew Payne #5.1

 Facts: This episode features the infamous car crash scene between Chisholm & Rycott and is an extremely well written script by Tony Hoare that includes the complete cast of regular characters.
-Tony Caunter who plays DI Norton in the episode would later reappear in the series six episode 'From Fulham With Love'.
-In this episode we see DC Jones seeking refuge in the Winchester Club, fed up working with Chisholm and this is something that also develops in series seven also.
-Colin Farrell would later appear in the series nine episode 'How to Succeed in Business Without Really Retiring'.
+Tony Caunter who plays DI Norton in the episode would later reappear in #6.5 'From Fulham With Love'.
+In this episode we see DC Jones seeking refuge in the Winchester Club, fed up working with Chisholm, Jones almost becomes friends with Arthur & Terry - a theme which would continue later in series 7.
+Colin Farrell would later appear in the #9.7 'How to Succeed in Business Without Really Retiring'.
 His character name 'Tasty Tim' would also feature in the series 11 episode 'A Matter of Life & Debt', although the two are not related.
-Arthur Whybrow who played dog owner Paddy Hurley would later appear as different characters in both 'Minder On The Orient Express' and the series eight episode 'The Last Temptation of Daley'.
+Arthur Whybrow who played dog owner Paddy Hurley would later appear as different characters in both 'Minder On The Orient Express' and #8.6 'The Last Temptation of Daley'.

 Bloopers: None found.